The Application Process and Pre-Departure

-All of Lock Haven Universities programs require you to pay standard full-time tuition and fees directly to our university. plus an additional $150 study abroad fee.
+All of Lock Haven Universities programs require you to pay standard full-time tuition and fees directly to our university, plus an additional $150 study abroad fee.
 You will also need to pay for your flight to and from the host country.
-Room and board expenses will vary depending upon the university that you will study at.
-In some instances, you will pay this amount directly to LHU and in others you will pay it to the host university or directly to a private provider.
+Room and board expenses will vary depending upon the university whee you study.
+In most instances, you will pay this amount directly to the host university or directly to a private provider.
 Room and board charges are usually very similar to Lock Haven's.
 They are slightly more in some countries and slightly less in others.
 The changing value of the U.S. dollar accounts for much of this difference.

-How can I pay for room and board charges at the university that I study abroad?
+How can I pay for room and board charges at the university WHERE I study abroad?